 Are you interested in upping your investments?
-Perhaps you’re a beginner Muslim investor who’s looking to diversify their portfolio with some wise assets.
+Perhaps you’re a beginner Muslim investor looking to diversify your portfolio with some wise assets.

-But have you considered that the very stocks, bonds, and industries you’re investing in can be regarded as haram?
+But have you considered that the very stocks, bonds, and industries you’re investing in can be regarded as not Shariah-compliant?
 It is essential to ensure that all your investment and wealth creation opportunities are compliant with shariah law.

 While it can be daunting to consider all your investments and ensure they are socially responsible, ethical, and Islamic law compliant, do not despair.

 In this article, we share the principles of halal investment and important questions every halal investor should ask themselves.
 In addition, we will be outlining the seven best halal investment options for the 2021-2022 financial year.

 Keep reading for the ultimate guide on halal investing.

 Recently, there has been a growth within the financial landscape for shariah-compliant products and services.
 This has lead to the exciting niche that is halal investing.

 Before we dive into Islamic investment options, let’s look at a few basics on investing following shariah.